 As an editor Cynthia specialises in non-fiction projects.
 She has helped to bring to publication scholarly monographs and collections for publishers based in Australia, Europe, UK and the USA (view Cynthia’s editing portfolio here).
 Since 2005 she has been a full member of Editors Victoria (a branch of the Institute of Professional Editors Ltd).
 She is also a member of PEN Melbourne, having served on the committee for a decade from 2006.
 In 2014 she was an official delegate to the 80th PEN International Congress hosted by Central Asia PEN in Bishkek, Kyrgyzstan.
 Cynthia is likewise a longtime member of Graduate Women Victoria, annually assisting with GWV’s program of scholarships and bursaries for Victorian women.

-Cynthia graduated in 1992 from The University of Melbourne with a First Class Honours degree in history and art history; she was awarded the Margaret Kiddle Prize and the Felix Raab Prize in European History.
+Cynthia graduated in 1992 from the University of Melbourne with a First Class Honours degree in history and art history; she was awarded the Margaret Kiddle Prize and the Felix Raab Prize in European History.
 She pursued further studies in Italian Renaissance history at Monash University with Professor Bill Kent.
-An Australian Foundation for Studies in Italy award made possible living and studying in Florence and Rome during 1995.
+An Australian Foundation for Studies in Italy award made possible living and studying in Rome and Florence during 1995.
 In 2010 Cynthia was commissioned by Monash University to document the first decade of the Monash University Prato Centre—she collaborated with Jo-Anne Duggan, the Centre’s first artist in residence, on the book A Site of Convergence: Celebrating 10 Years of the Monash University Prato Centre, which has been characterised as ‘something of a miracle of institutional history’.